 Place the oats, cashews, coconut sugar and sea salt into a large mixing bowl and stir to combine.

-In a small saucepan combine the bown rice syrup, butter or coconut oil, and vanilla extract.
-Heat over medium-low until the butter melts, stirring occasionally.
+In a small saucepan combine the maple syrup, coconut oil and vanilla extract.
+Heat over medium-low while stirring until the oil is melted.

 Pour this mixture over the oat mixture and stir to combine everything together.
 Add the dried cherries (DO NOT ADD THE CHOCOLATE YET) and stir again.